The ABC’s of TSC (Tuberous Sclerosis Complex)

 Afinitor is approved to shrink certain tumors in the kidneys (AMLs) in aptients not requiring immediate surgery, and Afinitor Disperz is cleared for treatment of brain tumors (subependymal giant cell astrocytoma or SEGAs) that requires treatment but cannot be surgically removed.
 In April 2018, the FDA also approved Afinitor Disperz for the adjunctive treatment of adults and children 2 years and older with TSC-associated partial-onset seizures.

 Rapamune (sirolimus) is an oral treatment approved for (lymphangioleiomyomatosis or LAM) in TSC.
 LAM is an abnormal growth of smooth muscle cells and cysts in the lungs that can lead to shortness of breath, chest pain, cough and fluid around the lungs.
 LAM occurs most frequently in women.
 Rapamune can also be used to shrink large angiomyolipomas of the kidney, but is not specifically FDA approved for this use.

 Sabril (vigabatrin), an oral GABA analogue antiseizure medicine, is also used to treat infantile spasms in TSC, although it has significant vision loss side effects.
 Sabril is not used as a first line agent.

 What is the Outlook of Patients With TSC?

-Most individuals who are mildly affected with TSC and receive care can expect an active and productive life with normal life expectancy.
-Children with severe mental disability or uncontrollable seizures usually do poorly.
+- Most individuals who are mildly affected with TSC and receive care can expect an active and productive life with normal life expectancy.
+However, children with severe mental disability or uncontrollable seizures usually do poorly.

-New mTOR inhibitor treatments are paving the way for treatments on the skin, kidney and brain that can have an impact on outcomes.
+New mTOR inhibitor treatments are paving the way for treatments on the skin, kidney and brain that can have a positive impact on outcomes.